thatcherfreeman/thatcherfreeman.github.io/_tutorials/1-dctl-tutorial.md

 ---
-title: DCTL Tutorials
+title: DCTL Coding Tutorials
 date: 2023-06-04 11:00:00
 subtitle: DCTL coding masterclass
 description: Tutorial series explaining everything you need to know about how to code up your own DCTLs, for free.
-featured_image: /images/projects/dctl-tutorial/dctl-tutorial-square0000.jpg
+featured_image: /images/tutorials/dctl-tutorial/dctl-tutorial-square0000.jpg
 ---

 ## The Tutorials